 For instance, server-side tools that download HTML pages and process them use the DOM.
 They may support only a part of the specification though.

 CSS rules and stylesheets are not structured like HTML.
 There’s a separate specification CSSOM that explains how they are represented as objects, and how to read and write them.

 Browser Object Model (BOM) are additional objects provided by the browser (host environment) to work with everything except the document.

 - navigator object provides background information about the browser and the operating system.
 There are many properties, but the two most widely known are:

 navigator.platform– about the platform (can help to differ between Windows/Linux/Mac etc).

-- location object allows to read the current URL and redirects the browser to a new one.
+- location object allows us to read the current URL and can redirect the browser to a new one.

 Here’s how we can use the

 alert/confirm/prompt are also a part of BOM: they are directly not related to the document, but represent pure browser methods of communicating with the user.

 - Describes the document structure, manipulations and events, see https://dom.spec.whatwg.org.